NyteshadeXT/PF2e-Vault/8) Adventures/2e - Down the Goblin Hole (D280)/03) The Webwall.md

 **Encounter Difficulty:** Severe (155 xp)

+Once the goblin ambush in the ravine is dealt with, the characters can descend into the Goblin Hole proper—the caves under the ravine.
+The cave walls are covered in fungal growths and more spider webs.
+In places, the characters must clamber down steep and treacherous slopes, as the caves are arranged one atop the next.
+Each step brings the characters deeper underground.
+A quick retreat is impossible.

+There are signs of goblins everywhere—chewed bones, dirty blankets, discarded trash, and insulting messages or strange ritual symbols daubed onto the walls.
+The goblins living in the caves dare not confront powerful invaders directly.
+They will wait for Urgog the Mangler to slay the trespassers.

 The cave tiles represent the flat bottom of the ravine.
 Three sides of the ravine are so steep they cannot be climbed.
 The fourth side is represented by the webbed tile.
 This tile represents a wall that is perpendicular to the other tiles—the encounter begins with the player characters climbing down this near vertical cliff.

 At the start of the encounter, place the following foes on the map: